Our Executive Director

-The Home and Family Counselling is supported by a Trust board which holds reserves for the Society and manages its capital investment.
-The board aims to build its reserves to a level where the return on the interest becomes a sustaining income for the organisation.
+Home and Family Counselling is supported by a Trust board that holds reserves for the Society and manages its capital investment.
+The Trust board aims to build its reserves to a level where the return on the interest becomes a sustainable income for the organisation.

 - Robert Narev, MNZM, Chair